CDHUppsala/Project-Marginalia/README.md

 PyTorch implementation of a Handwritten Text Recognition (HTR) system that focuses on automatic detection and recognition of handwritten marginalia texts i.e., text written in margins or handwritten notes.
 Faster R-CNN network is used for detection of marginalia and [AttentionHTR](https://github.com/dmitrijsk/AttentionHTR) is used for word recognition.
 The data comes from early book collections (printed) found in the Uppsala University Library, with handwritten marginalia texts.

+This is a work under progress.
+For more details, refer to our paper at [arXiv]().

 ## Dependencies